 Your decision about which alternative you accept must be made as soon as possible after we notify you (and no later than 14 days after).

-We strongly advise you not to incur any non-refundable incidental expenses until minimum numbers are reached and the tour has been guaranteed by us.
+We strongly advise you not to incur any non-refundable incidental expenses, such as travel arrangements, until minimum numbers are reached and the tour has been guaranteed by us.
 We will notify you as soon as the tour has reached minimum numbers.

 A general indication is provided on our website of the itinerary for each tour, the type of accommodation used, what is included in the price, passport and visa requirements.
 Changes in all of these items may be made at any time and we will notify you of any changes that we become aware of as soon as we are reasonably able to do so.